StefanLapointe/Discord9000/README.md

 # Discord9000

-A Discord bot implementation of Robot9000 from Randall Munroe's webcomic xkcd.
+A Discord bot implementation of Robot9000.

 ## Setup